Sarimah Ibrahim: Marriage and issue

 In 2006, Sarimah was married to an Australian man, Amir Andrew Abdullah (né Andrew John Browning) but the couple divorced on 15 May 2009.

 In April 2015, she married His Highness Tunku Nadzimuddin bin Tunku Mudzaffar (also known as Tunku Jamie), a grandson of the tenth Yang di-Pertuan Besar of Negeri Sembilan, Tuanku Ja’afar ibni Almarhum Tuanku Abdul Rahman and Tunku Ampuan Najihah.
-Her father-in-law is Tunku Mudzaffar bin Tunku Mustapha, the Tunku Kecil Besar and her mother-in-law is Tunku Naquiah binti Almarhum Tuanku Ja’afar, the Tunku Dara.
+Her father-in-law is Tunku Mudzaffar bin Tunku Mustapha, the Tunku Kecil Besar and her mother-in-law is Tunku Naquiah binti Almarhum Tuanku Ja'afar, the Tunku Dara.

 Prior to their marriage, they were engaged on 27 September 2014 and had a private wedding reception at one of the prestigious hotels in Kuala Lumpur.

-Upon her marriage, she was granted the honorific prefix of Che Puan (equivalent to the English "Lady") which signifies her as the consort of a royal prince that is not of noble or royal bloodline.
-She is styled as Yang Berbahagia (The Honourable).

 Sarimah and Tunku Jamie has a daughter together named Tunku Sofia Najihah.
 She was born on 19 July 2019.